lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 3.1 Back on the main query page, enter some example coordinates (e.g. 314.9407129, -31.5520653 from the first table we uploaded in Section 1) and search the 10yr DiaSource catalog in a 100 arcsec radius cone, to retrieve a list of SSObjectIds.
 Do not delete the search results (they will stay active), but go back to the main query UI page by clicking the "RSP TAP Search" button in the top left.

-3.2 Then, click the "multi-object" button under the Object ID Search constraints area of the UI.
+3.2 Then, unclick the Spatial and Temporal boxes, and click the "multi-object" button under the Object ID Search constraints area of the UI.
 A new window will open to interface with loaded tables.
 Click the "Loaded Tables" tab at the top of the pop-up, where you will see a list of "tables" that are stored from recent searches.
 These will have a title labeled as the TAP catalog that was searched above (in this case, in 3.1 we searched the DiaSource catalog).
 You can see that it is the return of the search query since it will have the same number of rows returned (in this example, 38 DiaObjects were returned).

 .. figure:: /_static/portal_tut04_step03a.png
     :width: 600